MSecure/contact-tracing-us/California/README.md

 - In file ``e/d/w.java`` line 37, the app uses CBC encryption mode with PKCS5/PKCS7 padding which can be vulnerable to padding oracle attacks.
 Also, `AES/CBC/PKCS7PADDING` is considered to be deprecated and should no longer be used according to [Android developer website](https://developer.android.com/guide/topics/security/cryptography#bc-algorithms)
 - In file `f/b/a/f/a/b/b2.java` line 44, the app writes to external storage which can lead to other apps or hackers accessing that information on the device.
   - The file being called from external storage is being called in this line `b2.getExternalFilesDir(null)`
+- The app uses Java's library, `java.util.Random`, this library uses a protected algorithm to generate 32 pseudorandom bits: https://developer.android.com/reference/java/util/Random.-> should use SecureRandom Generator (this is a small error apart of Code Vulnerability).